CortexFoundation/tech-doc/model-writing-tutorial.md

 - A machine with GPU and CUDA installed properly for your Linux version.

-- Working knowledge of Linux/Unix programming.
+- Working knowledge of Linux programming.

 - Willingness to debug for yourself.
 While we seek to be as comprehensive as possible in this tutorial, we cannot cover all the idiosyncrasies of different machines and environments.
+If you notice an issue in the documentation, feel free to open Github issues or pull requests.

 If you encounter any problems during the course, feel free to reach out to our core dev team via our [Telegram](https://t.me/CortexOfficialEN) or [Twitter](https://twitter.com/CTXCBlockchain/).
 We seek to constantly improve our documentation.